dji-sdk/Onboard-SDK-ROS/dji_sdk_dji2mav/README.md

         uint16_t sendBufSize = DEFAULT_SEND_BUF_SIZE,
         uint16_t recvBufSize = DEFAULT_RECV_BUF_SIZE);
 ```
-This two methods must be called BEFORE any data transporting between ground control station and onboard computer.
+This two methods must be called **BEFORE** any data transporting between ground control station and onboard computer.
 They can be called like this:
 ```
-/* set the sysid "1".
+/* Set the ID of system "1".
 There is only one ground control system so the number of GCS is also "1" */ dji2mav::Config::getInstance()->setup(1, 1);
 /* The index of first GCS is "0".
 Set the first GCS IP and port */ dji2mav::Config::getInstance()->start(0, targetIp1, (uint16_t)targetPort1, (uint16_t)srcPort);